-Bridge Description: This bridge was built in 1885 by Washington W. King.
+Bridge Description: Built in 1885 by Washington (W.W.)
+King, son of freed slave and famous covered-bridge builder, Horace King.
 It is 228.6 feet long and is open to traffic.
 It's truss is town lattice.
 It has a parking area, picnic area and historic marker.
 It is Watson Mill State Park at the south fork of the Broad River.
 It has also been known as Carlton Bridge.

 Framed above a fall of sparkling water and rock shoals, this "King" of the wooden bridge era is a photographer's delight.
 The bridge is featured as the main attraction in Watson Mill Bridge State Park, named after Gabriel Watson.
 Also located within the Park's Bridge and Mill Historic District are remnants of a mill complex and hydroelectric plant.